Our Basic Policy

-We strive to pursue the best possible corporate governance in order to achieve our mission and policy as described in the Company Mission and the Basic Management Policy.
+ROHM Group strives to pursue the best possible corporate governance in order to achieve our company Mission and the Basic Management Policy.

-- To properly cooperate with all stakeholders including shareholders into consideration, and properly address and deal with ESG (environmental, social, and governance) issues.
+- Properly cooperate with all stakeholders including shareholders, and to address and to deal with ESG (environmental, social, and governance) issues.

 - To respect the rights of shareholders, secure their equal treatment, and engage in constructive dialog with shareholders who share the mid-to-long term perspective.

 - To disclose corporate information in a timely and appropriate manner as a part of ensuring our transparency.

 - To make the roles and responsibilities of the Board of Directors clear, hold meetings of the Board of Directors in a timely and appropriate manner, facilitate decision-making processes, and ensure that outside officers proactively express their views from an independent and objective standpoint and that the Board of Directors oversees the execution of business.

 Based on these views, the "Corporate Governance Policy" and "Corporate Governance Report" are established and published.